 Over the last three years, human rights violations against Christians in Turkey have increased significantly.
-The reports and statistics issued by the European Court of Human Rights (the "ECtHR") confirm the continued increase in violations of the European Convention of Human Rights (the "ECHR").
-In fact, Turkey was found to be the worst offender with the highest number violation of the ECHR since its inception 18.
+The reports and statistics issued by the European Court of Human Rights (the "ECtHR") confirm the continued increase in violations of the European Convention people are law abiding citizens.
+These are just one of the television programs, which celebrates "Turkishness" and portray other communities in a negative fashion.